grycap/oscar/docs/local-testing.md

 ```

 *Remember that if you have more than one cluster created, it may be required
-to set the `--name` flag to specify the name of the cluster to be deleted.*
+to set the `--name` flag to specify the name of the cluster to be deleted.
+The default name when using the script is `oscar-test`*

 ### Using OSCAR-CLI

-To use OSCAR-CLI in a local deployment, you should set the `--disable-ssl`
+To use [OSCAR-CLI](https://docs.oscar.grycap.net/oscar-cli/) in a local deployment, you should set the `--disable-ssl`
 flag to disable verification of the self-signed certificates:

 ```sh